hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 * `client_id` - (Optional) Specifies the Client ID of the application.
 * `display_name` - (Optional) Specifies the display name of the application.
 * `object_id` - (Optional) Specifies the Object ID of the application.
-* `identifier_uri` - (Optional) Specifies a identifying URI of the application.
-This should only be used for lookups, `identifier_uris` should be used to read identifier URIs.
+* `identifier_uri` - (Optional) Specifies any identifier URI of the application.
+See also the `identifier_uris` attribute which contains a list of all identifier URIs for the application.

 ~> One of `client_id`, `display_name`, `object_id`, or `identifier_uri` must be specified.